 Supporting a campus community engaged in overall wellness

 Raised so far

 St. Olaf will build a modern, $8 million indoor ice arena with the capacity to greatly enhance the Ole community.
-The project includes an ice-level buildout, mezzanine-level improvements, and new program spaces.
+The project includes an ice-level buildout and new program spaces.
 When complete, the facility will place St. Olaf at the forefront of its peers and provide an outstanding resource for its active students, faculty, and staff.